 Follow breakfast with a trip to the St. Francis of Assisi Sculpture Garden.
 Picturesque wooded trails, lined with hand-carved benches, pass along beautifully crafted bronze sculptures inspired by the life of the much-loved saint.
 It’s a quiet, meditative start to the day.
 (1 hour)

-Next stop is Frederik Meijer Gardens & Sculpture Park, named America’s Best Sculpture Park by USA Today and a 2024 “Best of the Best” culture destination for group travel by the American Bus Destination.
+Next stop is Frederik Meijer Gardens & Sculpture Park, named America’s Best Sculpture Park by USA Today and a 2024 “Best of the Best” culture destination for group travel by the American Bus Association.
 This 158-acre oasis in the city features breathtaking botanic gardens and more than 200 works of art by world-renowned sculptors.
 A tram takes visitors on nature trails through meadows and woods as guides provide information on sited sculptures – such as the magnificent 24-foot-tall American Horse inspired by the work of Leonardo da Vinci.
-Interior spaces include Michigan’s largest tropical conservatory, arid and Victorian gardens, art galleries, a café and gift shop (1½ - 2 hours).
+Interior spaces include Michigan’s largest tropical conservatory, arid and Victorian gardens, art galleries, a café and gift shop (2-3 hours).

 You might want to time your visit around one of the Gardens’ signature events: